 Moms can also expect 24/7 obstetrician coverage, physician coverage for newborns, and respiratory therapists on-site at all times who are trained in neonatal resuscitation in the event there are any breathing complications with the baby during labour and delivery and up to the age of 28 days.

 Although all of the nurses on our Labour and Delivery Unit receive breastfeeding training, there are certified Lactation Consultants who specialize with helping new moms with breastfeeding and providing education.
-We are also proud to welcome midwives as part of our larger care team at the hospital.

-The Gentle Beginnings Midwifery Group hold privileges at CCH and proudly support many moms who wish to benefit from the unique care experience offered by midwives but wish to give birth in the safety of a hospital.
+The Gentle Beginnings Midwifery Group hold privileges at CCH and proudly support many moms who wish to benefit from the unique care experience offered by midwives but give birth in the safety of a hospital.
 The midwives, obstetricians, infant providers and nurses all work collaboratively to provide the best team-based care possible.

 To make the birth of your new family member the best experience possible we would like to share with you our guidelines.
 In keeping with the privacy, respect and safety of the labouring families we ask for your cooperation with the following: